One-dimensional optimisation of indefinite-weight principal eigenvalues with asymmetric Robin parameters and a Schr\"odinger-type perturbation: The 1-dimensional case

-Let us first verify \eqref{eq:det0-ordered} in two extreme cases.
-When $\beta_0=\beta_1=0$, the problem is reduced to Neumann boundary condition, and we have obtained the characteristic equation\footnote{We remark that the characteristic equations (18) and (20) obtained in \cite{Hintermueller2011} based on homogeneous Robin boundary condition admit the same typo on the left-hand side. }
+It is useful to check \eqref{eq:det0-ordered} in two extreme cases.
+When $\beta_0=\beta_1=0$, the problem reduces to the Neumann case, and we obtain the characteristic equation\footnote{We remark that the characteristic equations (18) and (20) obtained in \cite{Hintermueller2011} based on \revII{a constant Robin parameter} admit the same typo on the left-hand side. }

 which reduces, when $a=0$, to the equation (3.3) in \cite{Lou2006}: